KLUSEK/python3-opencaster/README.md

 # OpenCaster

 ### About this fork
-Fork done basing on another fork by Konrad Dąbek for internal purposes.
-This is still a work in progress!
-Goals:
+Fork done basing on another fork by Konrad Dąbek.
+Goals are:
  - Merge available patches & cherry-picked patches created by the community
  - Make it compatible with Python 3.10+